hummingbot/hummingbot/documentation/docs/connectors/bittrex.md

 ## About Bittrex International

-Bittrex is also a global cryptocurrency centralized exchange based in Seattle, USA founded in 2013 and started off its operations in 2014.
+Bittrex is a global, centralized cryptocurrency exchange based in Seattle, USA.
+It was founded in 2013 and began its operations in 2014.
 It is an intuitive and easy to navigate exchange platform often finding its way into the top 3 US exchanges in terms of trading volume.

 ## Using the Connector